Faculty/Services: Faculty of Humanities

 Context of the chair

-We are looking for a dedicated teamleader who can both support and motivate colleagues, creating a nurturing environment that allows others to thrive.
-You will lead the chair group Dutch History (approx. 10 employees), in terms of human resource management (career development, professionalisation, coordination) and offer mentorship.
-The chair group is part of the History capacity group and the larger Department of History, European Studies and Religious Studies (approx. 100 FTE).
-The professor is willing and able to take on additional administrative responsibilities at departmental and/or faculty level (such as head of department, programme director, research school/institute director).
+The department of Dutch Studies has three capacity groups.
+You will be the chair of the capacity group ‘Taalbeheersing, Argumentatietheorie en Retorica’ (TAR) after appointment.
+You should have proven ability in leading interdisciplinary teaching and research teams, and proven experience in administrative positions.
+We are looking for a candidate who can both support and motivate colleagues, creating a nurturing environment that allows other researchers to thrive.
+You will support the group in terms of human resource management (career development, professionalisation, coordination) and offer mentorship.
+You are willing and able to take on administrative responsibilities at departmental and/or faculty level (such as head of department, programme director, research school/institute director).

 Your tasks and responsibilities: